 Results of one sample:

 time npm install- 18:16.91

 time yarn(cold cache) - 48.463

 shrinkwrap wasn’t great.
 Unfortunately, Uber’s tool came with its own bugs and less-than-ideal workflow.
 When we began to consider Yarn, we were excited by dependency pinning being a first-class feature.

 Before moving forward with Yarn, we needed to make sure that it satisfied some prerequisites:

-Could we use it to install our private modules from the npm registry?
+- Could we use it to install our private modules from the npm registry?
 Yes (discovered experimentally).

 - Did it pin transitive dependencies in addition to top-level dependencies?
 Yes.

 npmif we discovered that Yarn was not a good fit for us.
 Our plan was simple: we’d start by only using Yarn in a few projects, and would go back to using

 Here's what our workflow changes look like:

-Upgrading a package
+|Installing a package globally||

 |Linking a local module||